git-ecosystem/git-credential-manager/docs/environment.md

 Repos with Microsoft identity OAuth tokens.
 Set this value to `true` to restore the application identity used by earlier versions of GCM.

+This is an explicit compatibility option; GCM does not switch to the legacy application automatically.
+For a one-command retry without changing the environment, use [credential.azreposUseLegacyClientId][legacy-client-id].

 The legacy application does not support broker authentication on macOS or Linux.